 To better serve the academic needs of my students, I am available by appointment most weekdays during business hours when the university is in session.
 Visit my Calendly page to schedule an appointment.

 You can contact me or my teaching assistants via our Slack team to discuss topics related to courses or projects we are involved in together.
-You will need to sign-in or register using a school email address or else contact me to request a team invitation.
+You will need to register using a WVU email address or else contact me to request a team invitation.

-I lecture regularly for the computer programming sequence CS 110, CS 111, and CS 210 and on a rotating basis for the foundational computer science theory courses CS 220 and CS 310.
+I lecture regularly for the foundational computer programming sequence CS 110, CS 111, and CS 210 and on a rotating basis for the foundational computer science theory courses CS 220 and CS 310 and the elective course CS 440.
 This is not an exhaustive list of every course I teach or have taught.
-I also offer opportunities in education and development for exemplary students by permission.
+I also offer practicums and mentorship for exemplary students by permission.